ytyulkinaxway/axway-open-docs/content/en/docs/cass_admin/cassandra_setup_script.md

 ---
-title: setup-cassandra script reference
+title: Configure Cassandra clusters with the setup-cassandra script
-linkTitle: setup-cassandra script
+linkTitle: Configure Cassandra clusters with the setup-cassandra script
 weight: 7
 date: 2019-06-05
 description: |
-  A reference to the `setup-cassandra` script.
+  Configure a Cassandra cluster with the setup-cassandra script.
 ---

 The `setup-cassandra` script provided by API Gateway enables you to configure a multi-node Cassandra HA cluster automatically.
 You can use this script when Cassandra is installed locally along with API Gateway, or installed remotely on a different node.
 For details on supported Cassandra deployment architectures and HA production environments, see [Configure a highly available Cassandra cluster](/docs/cass_admin/cassandra_config/).